 Discover how to attain calmness, clarity and purpose in today’s challenging environment.
 A unique opportunity to think about life, your approach to it and finding true peace, purpose and fulfillment.

-Go to https://www.vedantausa.org/online-weekly-lectures for more information and Zoom registration.
+Go to https://www.vedantausa.org/online-weekly-lectures for more information, including the schedule and Zoom registration.

 Let’s Laugh Today

 It’s a good time to try something new and take care of our mental and emotional health.
 Let’s Laugh Today will be held from 7:30 to 8:15 p.m. on Wednesdays free on Zoom.
 You can sit or stand the entire time.
 All ages are welcome.

 In these challenging times, there is nothing like a good belly laugh to help release stress and anxiety.
 These laughter and deep breathing exercises help to bring more fresh oxygen into the body and brain helping you feel more energetic and healthier.
 It's a great way to connect with other people through eye contact while remaining socially distant and it is thoroughly up-lifting and immunity-boosting.
 Led by Certified Laughter Yoga Master Trainers and Laughter Ambassadors, Linda and Bill Hamaker.

 Visit http://www.letslaughtoday.com for more information and the link to join.

 Talking about such a tremendous loss as a loved one through suicide can be overwhelming for some.
 Samaritans, Inc. offers support via Zoom video calls or phone calls, in place of their Survivor-to-Survivor Network home visits.